Healthy Homes Assessment Mohaka

 Insulation Mohaka

-The "R" signifies thermal resistance, and it is a measurement of how well the insulation withstands heat flow.
-The greater the R-value, the higher the quality of insulation.
+The "R" signifies thermal resistance, and is a gauge of how well insulation is able to resist heat flow.
+The more R-value is higher, the more effective the insulation.

 Mohaka Moisture Ingress & Drainage

-Protecting your rental property from the effects of moisture isn’t just a matter of the inside of the building; you have to ensure there is somewhere for rain, surface or ground water, and to prevent it from getting into the building.
-When it is damp and moisture, it’s typically those things that you aren’t aware of that could be a huge problem and cause damage to your investment as well as affecting your tenant’s well-being.
+Keeping your rental property safe from the effects of moisture isn’t just a matter of what’s inside the building it’s also about the outside.
+You must ensure there is somewhere for surface and ground water to go and stop it from coming inside.
+When it comes to moisture and damp it’s often what you don’t see that could become a major issue, causing damages to your investment and affecting the tenant’s health.

-Rental properties should be equipped with efficient drainage to remove floodwaters, surface water and ground water.
-This includes an appropriate outfall or runoff.
-Making sure that water has a place to go, and it doesn’t get sucked into structures is an important aspect of maintaining your property’s dry.
+Properties that are rented must be equipped with effective drainage to get rid of rainwater, storm water and ground water, including an appropriate outfall or runoff.
+Making sure that the water has a proper place to go, and it doesn’t get sucked into structures is a crucial aspect of making sure your property is dry.

-In addition to an irrigation system to stop moisture ingress, if your apartment has an enclosed gap between your floor and the surface, a ground moisture barrier should be put in place if it’s reasonably practicable to do so.
+In addition to the drainage system that will prevent moisture ingress, if your rental is enclosed between floorboards and ground, a ground moisture barrier must be installed if it is reasonably practicable to install it.

-An underground moisture barrier generally an insulating sheet of polythene laid over the ground to stop any moisture present in the ground from accumulating into the building.
-It also helps prevent from causing damage to the flooring insulation.
+A ground moisture barrier is typically made of polythene and is laid on top of the ground, in order to block any moisture present in the ground from rising into the property.
+It also helps in preventing moisture damage to the underfloor insulation.

 moisture ingress and drainage inspection